 I was in bliss and I felt so much gratitude towards him.
 He held some type of magnetic pull and I couldn’t stop gazing into his eyes.
-They looked so familiar and I knew he recognised me.
+They looked so familiar and I knew he recognized me.
 I could see myself in him.
 I could see the entire universe.

 The outside world didn’t exist, it was just the two of us, sitting on the edge of that rocky cliff face, with the whole universe looking down upon us as our energies merged, and once again reunited as one.

 I couldn’t have timed it better myself.
-Things like that would often happen with odd synchronicity, as if the universe itself was conspiring on behalf of our love story.
+Things like that would often happen with odd synchronicity as if the universe itself was conspiring on behalf of our love story.

 Mother nature was clearly entertaining us.